VanTaS15/QuorumForge/README.md

 - **No dependencies.** Rust core is std-only; the viewer's only build-time dependency is `tsc`.
 There is no `Cargo.lock` churn and no `node_modules` supply chain to audit at runtime.
+- **Determinism first.** Ordered maps, sorted positions, snapped floats, and an idempotent JSON writer mean identical inputs give identical bytes.
+- **Auditability over cleverness.** Every intermediate quantity (masses, polarity, dissent) is retained in the report so a human can check the math.
+- **Offline forever.** No network calls, no remote media, no telemetry.

+---

+## Limitations

+QuorumForge is intentionally narrow.
+Know the edges before you rely on it.

+- **No semantic understanding.** Claim normalization is lexical only — it folds hedges and contractions and collapses whitespace.
+Two claims that *mean* the same thing but share no words are treated as distinct.
+There is no embedding